-- Safe means of access while working at height.
+- Safe means of access while working at heights.

 - Use of safety work permit for height work.

-- Good lighting and supervision, cutting of power supply in overhead electric lines.
+- Good lighting and supervision, cutting off the power supply in overhead electric lines.

-- Safety cordon to disallow persons in the area where any object may fall from height.
+- Safety cordon to disallow persons in the area where an object may fall from height.

 Causes of Fatal Injuries in the Construction Industry